 - Runs a little hot during long sessions

-This wheel rim looks great, and it’s packed with features.
-It has a nice leather rim, with an aluminum alloy base (that you can even swap out with a formula-style mod if you prefer).
+The included ES wheel rim looks great, and it’s packed with features.
+It has a nice leather finish, with an aluminum alloy base (that you can even swap out with a formula-style mod if you prefer).
 This ensures it looks excellent and feels great to use, while also offering longevity as well.

 The wheel has nice, clicky aluminum alloy shifters on the back, which help give it a premium feel despite the relatively low price for a rim of this quality.
 You also get a set of pedals included, but they’re very basic, and you’ll likely want to upgrade them pretty quickly (to something like the SR-P pedals).

-Given the power and quality you get with this wheel rim and wheel base combination, we just had to include it on this list.
-You get a premium quality wheel that performs like something double the price, and it’s part of a growing MOZA ecosystem!
+Overall, you get a premium quality wheel that performs like something double the price, and it’s part of a growing MOZA ecosystem!
 In terms of value for money, this is right up there with the best on the market.

 - Incredible value for money